 This breakthrough oolong-black hybrid tea was invented in 2008 by Lian A Na in collaboration with Taiwan’s Tea Research and Extension Station.
 She has an organic tea farm in the idyllic Taitung region.

-is made of organic leaves, heavily oxidised for a fruity flavour and roasted for a caramel finish.
+This tea is made of organic leaves, heavily oxidised for a fruity flavour and roasted for a caramel finish.

 Try: Red Oolong (Organic)